When Federal Agents Want to Ask You Questions, Get Strong Legal Representation

 A Solid Defense Strategy

-If you have already been arrested on a perjury charge, such as making a false written or oral statement, Mr. Wisenberg will explore whether prosecutors can prove that you intended to deceive the government and that your statement was material to the matter at hand — both of which are essential elements to the alleged offense.
-Attorney Wisenberg will also examine the seriousness of the allegedly false statement in order to help determine whether a misdemeanor charge would be more appropriate.
+If you have already been arrested on a false statement, such as making a false written or oral statement under Title 18, United States Code, Section 1001, Mr. Wisenberg will explore whether prosecutors can prove that you intended to defraud the government and whether your statement was material to the matter at hand — both of which are typically essential elements to the alleged offense.
+Mr. Wisenberg will also examine the seriousness of the allegedly false statement in order to help determine whether a misdemeanor charge would be more appropriate.
 In several situations he has been able to convince federal prosecutors that his clients who were first-time offenders, and whose false statements were not serious in nature, were deserving of misdemeanor charges.

 A History of Successful Defense